davidski/VulnPryer/README.rst

 Installation
 ============

 VulnPryer may be set up the manually or via several automated methods.
+VulnPryer expects a static directory to use for storing vulnerability database files.
+While a MongoDB data store is used, the datastore is rebuilt each run and is effectively ephemeral between runs.
+The local datafile store, however, needs to be persistent.

 Manual Installation
 -------------------

+To set up VulnPryer on a persistent host:

-1. Setup an instance of MongoDB (authentication not currently supported)
+1. Setup an instance of MongoDB
 2. ``pip install vulnpryer``
 3. ``cp /etc/vulnpryer.conf{.sample,}``
-4. ``vi /etc/vulnpryer.conf`` #modify with your settings and credentials.
+4. Modify ``/etc/vulnpryer.conf`` with settings for your environment.
+Key settings include:
+  a.
+Mongo:URI = URI to your instance.
+Defaults to unauthenticated SSL with localhost
+  b.
+VulnDB API key
+  c.
+RedSeal support username and password
+  d.
+Datafile store (MUST BE PERSISTENT)
-5. Set up the daily schedule via ``vulnpryer schedule``
+5. Set up an automated daily import job by running ``vulnpryer schedule``

 Automated Installation
 ----------------------